MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-non-administrators.md

 ---

-# Enroll smartcards for non-administrators
+# Enroll smart cards for non-administrators
-If a user isn’t a local administrator on their computer, they won’t be able to enroll a smartcard on their own machines by default.
+If a user isn’t a local administrator on their computer, they won’t be able to enroll a smart card on their own machines by default.
 The following procedure enables you to work around this limitation.

-## Enabling smartcard renewal for non-admins in MIM 2016 Certificate Manager
+## Enabling smart card renewal for non-admins in MIM 2016 Certificate Manager

 1.  **Unpack the appx file**